 Applications for two types of grants are welcome and will be reviewed independently.
 The maximum budgets for proposed projects are \$400,000 total costs for Expanded Projects and \$200,000 total costs for Focused Projects.
-All projects awards will be for an 18-month duration.
+All project awards will be for an 18-month duration.
 The goal of this opportunity is to create a network of projects that address broad computational challenges and needs within single-cell biology at a variety of scales.
-If applicants wish to highlight existing or prospective collaboration among projects, that is encouraged and allowable, but all applications will be reviewed for their individual merit and impact.
+Applicants may highlight existing or prospective collaboration among projects, but should note that all applications will be reviewed for their individual merit and impact.

-Single-cell biology has undergone rapid growth over the last five years, with a recent increase in the volume of available and openly accessible data.
-This funding opportunity is specifically intended to motivate and incentivize the development, refinement, and implementation of tools and approaches that make it possible for greater insights to be gained from available single-cell data.
+Single-cell biology has undergone rapid growth over the last five years, with a recent increase in the volume of available and openly accessible datasets and cell atlases, including the release of the 37+ million cells CZ CELLxGENE Discover Census.
+This funding opportunity is specifically intended to motivate and incentivize the development, refinement, and implementation of approaches that make it possible for greater insights to be gained from available single-cell data.
 With this in mind, any form of data generation is considered out of scope.
 Projects must propose and rely on existing data that is openly and freely available (count matrices at minimum) at the time of application via the inclusion of a link to specific datasets in the applications.
-Furthermore, we strongly encourage applications to utilize data generated outside of their labs to enable interoperability and advances that are extensible to a wider segment of interested researchers.
+Furthermore, we strongly encourage applications to use data generated outside of their labs to enable interoperability and advances that are extensible to a wider segment of interested researchers.

 Addressing computational challenges and bottlenecks in single-cell biology will drive the field forward and make it possible for a greater number of scientists to benefit from emerging datasets and tissue atlases.
-This opportunity puts forward a broad scope that fundamentally aims to enable greater insight to be gleaned from single-cell data.
-Successful proposals are likely to incorporate some, or multiple, of the following attributes:
+This opportunity puts forward a broad scope that fundamentally aims to enable greater insight into specific biological questions to be gleaned from single-cell data.
+Successful proposals are likely to incorporate some or multiple of the following attributes: